Strong-AI-Lab/RoVF-Meerkat-Reidentification/README.md

 - **dataloaders/:** Data loaders for efficiently fetching and preparing data during training and inference.
 This directory defines how the data pipeline is structured.

 - **evaluation/:** Scripts and utilities for evaluating the model performance, including metrics and visualizations.
-Results of the reidentification model are analyzed here.
+The results of the reidentification model are analyzed here.

 - **figures/:** Contains generated figures and visualizations used to evaluate the performance and other aspects of the model.